 The season of Lent covers the 40 day period before Easter.
 Each year it starts on a different date (because Easter moves around), although always on Ash Wednesday.
+If you are looking for Lent activities for families (either your family, or the families in your ministry), check out this comprehensive list!

 It is said that the 40 days reflect Jesus’ time of fasting and prayer in the wilderness after his baptism.
 Many people sacrifice something during Lent (like coffee, sweets, or shopping) as a way to tune their hearts back to God.